Soft/xcolor/README.md

 ### Saving to Selection

 By default, the selected color is printed to the standard output.
-By specifying the `-s` flag, `xcolor` can be instructed to instead save the color to X11's selection.
+By specifying the `-s` flag, xcolor can be instructed to instead save the color to X11's selection.
+The selection to use can be specified as an argument.
+Possible selection values are `primary` and `secondary`.